expandtheroom/jquery-scrolltie/README.md

 To test, you will need to run npm install to get test library packages.
 Current test suite is located in the tests directory.

+Open the `tests/index.html` file in your web browser to run the tests.

 ## Contribution guidelines ##